ProgrammingAway/DayBalance/README.md

 # DayBalance
 This program is a calendar based account balance tracker.
 This allows you to enter your starting balance and future transactions so you can track your future balance in a calendar view.

 ## Features

- - create account
+ - Create Account - create a unique account which includes a starting balance and starting date
  ![](pics/register.png)

- - home screen
+ - Home Screen - the main view where you see your balance over the whole month
  ![](pics/home_screen.png)

- - add transaction
+ - Add Transaction - where you add bills and deposits with some basic information
  ![](pics/add_transaction.png)

- - modify transaction
- - delete transaction
+ - Modify/Delete Transaction - Clicking on the transaction in the main calendar window gives you the option to modify or delete the transaction

 ## Future Features

  - recurring transactions
  - support multiple accounts
+ - add side list view with filter by category

 ### Author
 My name is Brian Ladner and I am a programmer from Dallas, TX.
 This is my final project for CS50x, the online Intro to Computer Science class from Harvard.